 Absolutely nothing was brought up about trying to enforce spectator safety at events or tending to the driver’s complaints of their increasingly demanding environment due to strong opposition against anything that could hurt the commercial aspects of the sport, most of it coming from the FISA’s own President, Jean-Marie Balestre and his right-hand man, Vice-President César Torres who also happened to be in charge of the overly chaotic Portugal Rally.

 Many insiders of the time stated that if spectators had to be fatally struck then it most likely would happen at the Portugal Rally.
 History sadly proved them right when, at the very first day of the 1986 edition, local driver Joaquim Santos crashed his Ford RS200 into a massive crowd of people.
 Word of the accident took much delay to reach the officials, who kept the stage live for some time, all the while spectators frantically tried to wave down the following competitors – some even throwing rocks at them in anger.
 The emergency services were hampered by the ensuing chaos and overcrowded scene of the accident.
-The immediate aftermath of Santos’ crash left three people dead (a woman and two children) and injuring over thirty more (one of the injured is said to have later died):
+The immediate aftermath of Santos’ crash left three people dead (a woman and two children) and injuring over thirty more with one of the injured said to have later died – (please disregard the count in this video):

-All insiders agreed on the fact that the constant coming and going from the fields to the road had made spectators bring sand and dirt onto the stage with their shoes, thus creating unpredictable patches of slippery surfaces that could have surprised any driver.
+All insiders agreed on the fact that the constant coming and going from the sidelines to the road had made spectators bring sand and dirt onto the stage with their shoes, thus creating unpredictable patches of slippery surfaces that could have surprised any driver darting at the very limit of adhesion.
 However, due to the massive crowd, all preceding drivers had shown some kind of restraint when going through the stage – except Santos.
 Many therefore claim that the true cause of the crash was due to Santos’ inadequate training with the supercar and overzealous attempts at impressing his local crowd.

 Two rallies later at the Tour de Corse, on the second day of the event, May 2nd, at the seventh kilometre of the Corte–Taverna stage, driver Henri Toivonen and co-driver Sergio Cresto crashed their Lancia Delta S4 on a somewhat mundane left-hand corner.
 The car inexplicably left the road, rolled down the rocky embankment through some bushes, got hanged in some trees, and caught fire.
 The accident had no witnesses close enough to clearly see the event but some reported hearing an explosion and seeing a huge ball of fire and smoke shooting up from the treeline.

 The two following drivers saw the smoke and radioed in for help to be sent.
-The officials reacted swiftly by immediately stopping the stage, dispatching emergency crews; the tight Corsican roads however impeding their progress to a fifteen minute delay on the scene.
-Upon their arrival, the Delta S4 was already but a charred and blackened frame of twisted metal.
+Contrary to Portugal, the Corsican officials reacted swiftly by immediately stopping the stage and dispatching emergency crews; the tight Corsican roads however impeding their progress to a fifteen minute delay on the scene.
+Upon their arrival, the Delta S4 was already but a charred and blackened mass of twisted metal.
 Toivonen and Cresto seemingly cruelly consumed by the flames while still strapped in their seats.

 The FISA would but perform a summary investigation on the car itself.
 In the incident report would suggest that, although the true cause could not be effectively determined, the Delta S4 had veered to hit the small parapet and left the road – all without visible traces of brake or skid marks.
 In the ensuing tumble into the ditch and trees, something had made the fuel spill out and come into contact with a hot mechanical part that ignited it.
 The crew had little to no chance of escape.

-Many contributing factors we also noted; such that the Delta S4 was running the thin, but homologated, fuel tank which was dangerously placed partly underneath the front seats, fully exposed to the elements by the team ‘s decision to remove the skid-plates to make the car lighter for increased performance.
-The fast burning Kevlar bodywork of the car had provided extra fuel for the fire.
+Many contributing factors we also noted; such that the Delta S4 was running the thin, but homologated, petrol tank which was dangerously placed partly underneath the front seats, fully exposed to the elements by the team ‘s decision to remove the skid-plates to make the car lighter for increased performance.
+The fast-burning Kevlar bodywork of the car had provided extra fuel for the fire.

 Ironically, Henri Toivonen was considered to be the only person truly able to tame the Delta S4 and exploit its full potential, as if the car had been designed for him.
 However, it must be noted that Toivonen reported that he was not feeling well the morning before the incident and showed some symptoms of flu to which he reportedly took some sort of medication.
 However, this did not prevent him from continuing to post fastest stage times and lead the rally by a large margin until the nefarious accident on the 18th stage.
 Toivonen had too much talent to be taken agape by such a mundane corner so one can only wonder if he had some sort of blackout just before the crash.
 This theory is fuelled by the rumours that Toivonen had a pre-existing condition due to a neck injury suffered from his crash at the 1985 Rally Costa Smeralda, albeit mechanical failure also cannot be ruled out.